 Herefordshire’s historic buildings

-Highlights of just a small number of buildings we hope you will visit when enjoying this fine county.
+WE present highlights of just a small number of Herefordshire buildings we hope you will visit when enjoying this fine county.

 Herefordshire has many great buildings, starting with the cathedral.
 This magnificent building is also the home of the Mappa Mundi and the Chained Library.